+According to NWW, the reason for the sharp drop in white millionaires is primarily due to emigration.
+Students answered questionnaires online, face-to-face on campus and via focus groups.
+More on emigration.
+Emigration expert Reg Bamford to those wanting to leave SA: Think again. - BizNews.com.
+Since arriving in the UK more than two decades back, Reg Bamford’s Sable International has helped thousands of fellow South Africans set themselves up in his new homeland.
 But the London-based emigration expert offers some honest and rather direct advice for those considering following in his own footsteps: Don’t.
 In this interview at his London HQ yesterday he unpacked some better ways for would-be emigres to achieving the real objective, which for many is to ensure better opportunities for their children. – Alec Hogg I’m with Reg Bamford and he is the founder and Chief Executive of the Sable Group.
 We’re here to talk about what you’re seeing in your business and it really is helping South Africans, but people from anywhere in the world to migrate.

 He is the senior partner of Breytenbachs which for almost two decades has been the go-to destination for thousands of South Africans wanting to relocate to the UK.
 A family-owned business, its speciality gives the firm’s partners a unique insight into migratory trends – both from and into SA.
 Fascinating insights as you’ll read and hear from the interview below, including that there are now around a million South African-born residents in the UK.
-Alec Hogg is outside Doppio Zero in Rosebank and he’s with someone who’s synonymous with emigration of South Africans into the U.K. – JP Breytenbach.
+And the latest wave of emigrants are doing so for very different reasons to their predecessors. – Alec Hogg Well, it actually started with my father (Hannes).
 Yes.
-Thank you.
 South African education still fails many 20 years after apartheid.

 Since the dawn of democracy in South Africa 20 years ago, pass rates in the country’s end-of-school exam – commonly known as the matric – have been steadily on the rise, despite indications that the schooling system is failing in many other respects.
 Sceptics have indicated that it seems especially convenient that the 78.2% pass rate for Grade 12 students this year – an election year – exceeded the target of 75%.
 But Umalusi (the independent quality assurance body overseeing assessments in the schooling system) declared the 2013 National Senior Certificate (NSC) examinations to be fair and credible.
 And the indications are that the steadily increasing pass rate is not because examination papers are getting progressively easier.